 Love can often be confusing, but hopefully, this article will help explain how it works and why it has such a powerful effect.

-Before we dive into the brain chemistry and biology of love, let’s first take a look at the three basic categories or “stages” of love according to biological anthropologist Helen Fisher, Ph.D.:
+Before we dive into the brain chemistry and biology of love, let’s first take a look at the three basic categories or “stages” of romantic love according to biological anthropologist Helen Fisher, Ph.D.
+Although her study was last revised in 1997, it’s still referenced today.

-- Lust (Sex Drive): Lust is not love and shouldn’t be mistaken for it.
-It’s a temporary feeling that enables you to find potential mating partners.
+Lust is not love and shouldn’t be mistaken for it.
+Lust is driven primarily by the hormones testosterone in men and estrogen in women.
+It’s a temporary feeling driven by a desire for sexual gratification that enables you to find potential mating partners.
+It is based on an evolutionary need to reproduce that is common among all living species.
 You could lust for someone you’re in love with, but you could also lust and have sex with someone you don’t love.

 Love usually begins at stage 2 (attraction) and progresses to stage 3 (attachment), but lust drives many couples to meet and form a bond, which can later lead to love.
 It’s possible in some cases for couples to skip stage 2 and go straight to stage 3, such as in arranged marriages.